ripple/ripple-client/README.md

 We would love to have folks contribute!
 Check out our bounties [here](https://www.bountysource.com/teams/ripple/bounties).

-Ripple Trade is available at www.rippletrade.com, or you can download the desktop version at [download.ripple.com](https://download.ripple.com).
+Ripple Trade is available at www.rippletrade.com.

 Questions?
 Contact us as support@ripple.com.